kingsteph23/blackjack/README.md

 ![Screenshot 2024-07-21 002010](https://github.com/user-attachments/assets/59163eeb-3d5f-4423-80eb-c3fea64b7c4a)

-If user wins/losses.
-If user decides to exit:
+If the user wins/loses.
+If the user decides to exit:
 ![Screenshot 2024-07-21 002021](https://github.com/user-attachments/assets/33746062-5785-4d54-8f8f-e1cb1ca73735)

-Classes explination:
+Classes explanation:
 Main Class-
 Displays the title and consists of the object gameboi, calling the gameactual function in the game actual class